Tpiac/Fallout-4-REMASTERED/README.md

 It may take some moment starting new game, do not panic.

 In-game once you obtained control over your character apply MCM Settings in order for mods to function properly!

+### Hotkeys

+Those predefined hotkeys for the list but they may not function for you at the start.
+If so your case then just go to game menu settings and may sure conrols below not being used there.

+F - POV Switch
+X - Favorites
+LAlt - Bashing
+G - Grenade
+Mouse4 - Lower Weapon
+Mouse5 - Quick Workshop Access

 ## Credits and Thanks